RRFayad/Shadcn/README.md

 - We extended the Shadcn UI to recognize if the drawer have to be rendered from bottom (default) or from right

 - Now we want to adjust it to close after clicked

   - used the context we created to handle eventHandlers in the menu item

+  #### Create the loading skeleton for the employees table

+  - Remember the Next loading page
+    - Is as simple as using the skeleton and defining its shape:
+      ` <Skeleton className="h-10 w-10 rounded-full" />`

 ## Shadcn/ui Components: